alchemycodelab/javascript-career-track-prerequisites/constructor-functions.md

 Constructor Functions
 ===

+This is no longer "essential".
+Good to know if you want to appear very versed in JavaScript, or dealing with legacy code, but you will be using `class` exclusively now.
+---

 Prior to the introduction of the `class` in ES6, constructor functions were the way to define "classes" in JavaScript.
 (Classes and constructor functions work in mostly the same way at runtime).